Revisiting Pre-trained Language Models for Vulnerability Detection: Experimental Setup

 Given the variations in implementation across existing empirical studies on PLMs for VD~\cite{yinxin, primevul, benjamin2023, benjamin, ullah, pdbert}, we develop a comprehensive evaluation framework for PLMs in VD, building upon ~\cite{primevul, benjamin}.
 This framework is designed to be easily extensible to new datasets, PLMs, model adaptation techniques, with the goal of enhancing the accuracy and fairness of PLM evaluations for VD.
 Specifically, for open-source PLMs, we utilize the Hugging Face transformers library~\cite{hf} to load configurations, tokenizers, and base models.
 For SLMs, we perform full fine-tuning.
 For LLMs, we use LoRA to fine-tune the models and incorporate DeepSpeed ZeRO-3 along with the Accelerate module to improve training efficiency.
 For GPT models, we use the Azure OpenAI API for inference.

 All experiments are conducted on a computational node equipped with multiple NVIDIA A100 GPUs (80 GB VRAM each), 64 CPU cores, and 512 GB of RAM.
-For GPT-related inference, approximately 38 million tokens are processed per model, with a total cost of \$2,400.
+For GPTs, approximately 38 million tokens are processed per model, with a total cost of \$2,400.